bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 You can delete the secondary IP by clicking the "Delete" button next to it.

-2. **Firewall rules** - Allows viewing the implemented firewall rules for the virtual machine.
+2. **Firewall rules** - Allows viewing the security group assigned to the virtual machine.
 Click |view| to open the list of assigned security group(-s).

 .. figure:: _static/VMs_SG_View.png